Coronavirus: Schools, children and families

 - Universal Credit where the monthly earned income does not exceed £610

 There will be no restrictions on how families choose to spend this additional payment.
-It is anticipated that common uses may include paying for food, fuel and other essentials.
 This payment can be disregarded for the purposes of benefits income.

 Remote Learning Hub